renanfranca/jhlite-keycloak-sample-deed8534-9039-4c04-a6c6-3912e34dcc45/documentation/keycloak-localhost.md

 1. **Generate a Private Key and a Self-Signed SSL Certificate:**

-   Use the command below to generate a private key and a self-signed certificate.
+   Go to project folder `/src/main/docker` and use the command below to generate a private key and a self-signed certificate.
 This command creates a certificate valid for the domain "localhost" and adds "localhost" as a "Subject Alternative Name (SAN)":

    ```bash
    openssl req -x509 -newkey rsa:2048 -nodes -keyout key.pem -out cert.pem -days 365 -subj "/CN=localhost" -addext "subjectAltName=DNS:localhost"